GabisouUnity/XR-SkeletonPoser/README.md

 ## Troubleshooting

 * First, please check the [FAQ](#faq)
+* If your problem is still unanswered, please ensure you have followed the [video setup guide]()   as this will show you exactly how to get started.
-* If your problem wasn't in the FAQ, you can send an [issue report](https://github.com/yellowyears/XR-SkeletonPoser/issues), contact me on my [Discord Server](https://discord.gg/Y6GpkRF) or send me a friend request at **yellowyears#8953**
+* If your problem wasn't in the FAQ or the video setup guide, you can send an [issue report](https://github.com/yellowyears/XR-SkeletonPoser/issues), contact me on my [Discord Server](https://discord.gg/Y6GpkRF) or send me a friend request at **yellowyears#8953**

 ## FAQ